Oil giant Saudi Aramco has profits of $161B in 2022

 Saudi Arabia’s vast oil resources, located close to the surface of its desert expanse, make it one of the world’s least expensive places to produce crude.
 For every $10 rise in the price of a barrel of oil, Saudi Arabia stands to make an additional $40 billion a year, according to the Institute of International Finance.

 Shares in Aramco stood at $8.74 on Riyadh’s Tadawul stock exchange before it opened Sunday.
 That’s down from a high of $11.55 a share in the last year.
-However, that current price still gives Aramco a valuation of $1.9 trillion — making it the world’s second-most valuable company behind only Apple.
+However, that current price still gives Aramco a valuation of $1.9 trillion — making it the world’s second most valuable company behind only Apple.
 The Saudi government still owns the vast majority of the firm’s shares.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.